Sosipolis (god)

-In ancient Greek religion and Greek mythology Sosipolis (Σωσίπολις) was a native god at Elis.
-His mother was the goddess Eileithyia.
+In ancient Greek religion and mythology, Sosipolis (Σωσίπολις) was a native god at Elis.
+His mother was the childbirth-goddess Eileithyia, daughter of Zeus and Hera.
 There was a sanctuary of him inside the sanctuary of Eileithyia at Olympia, Greece.
 There was also a shrine dedicated to him on the left of the sanctuary of Tyche in Elis.

 Mythology

 According to the legend, which was described by Pausanias, the Arcadians had invaded Elis and the Eleans were ready to fight them.
 Then among the Eleans appeared a woman with a boy at her breast and said that when she had given birth to the child she had a vision in a dream to offer the child as a champion to the Eleans.
 The commanders of the Eleans believed her and placed the child naked before their ranks.
 When the Arcadians began the attack, the child turned into a serpent, seeing that the Arcadians fled in dismay and the Eleans pursued them and were victorious.

 Because of that the Eleans called the boy Sosipolis (meaning savior of the city) because he was the city's savior, and on the spot where he had transformed into a snake they built a sanctuary to him.
 At the building they also worshiped the goddess Eileithyia because she was the supposed mother of the boy and she brought her son to help them.
 The tomb of the Arcadians who were killed in the battle was on the hill across the Cladeus.